Follow these DIY Plywood Plank Ceiling install steps for a beautiful cross between shiplap and V-groove plank.

-I’ve seen a lot of DIY Plywood Plank Ceiling install steps on Pinterest lately.
-It can turn out really pretty.
 But, my heart was really set on the v-groove panel I’ve used in my Powder Room Makeover and my Colorful Modern Farmhouse Laundry Room Makeover.
-Unfortunately, they don’t sell those awesome 4′ x 8′ MDF panels anymore.
-So, I had to kinda make my own.

-I started out thinking I’d buy 1/4″ MDF 4×8 sheets.
-Then I’d route a v-groove into it myself.
-But, MDF is a bit heavy.
-I was afraid I’d go through all the effort only to have the boards rip at those lines when I tried to glue and nail it onto the ceiling
+I was afraid I’d go through all the effort only to have the boards rip at those lines when I tried to glue and nail it onto the ceiling.

-After looking at it for a few days, I wasn’t a huge fan of the lines.
-So, I caulked the gaps and painted again.
-Now, I LOVE THIS ceiling so much, guys!
 The lines are subtle but add great texture and interest to the ceiling.
-You can see the full DIY Plywood Plank Ceiling install steps below.
+You can see the full install steps below.

-The goal of this ceiling was to hide the weird angles on this ceiling so that the new bathroom could shine.
-I have to say, after 2 months of living with this makeover, it totally worked.
-The bathroom tile and fixtures are the star now.
+The bathroom tile and fixtures are the star of this master bathroom now.
 And, the ceiling makeover is just a subtle cherry on top of that bathroom.

 Cost of Making Plywood Planks